 How do I start or join a group?
 Who leads the group?

-Simply invite 1-2 other people (same gender) into he group with you.
-No one person is the leader; groups are led by God’s Spirit using God’s Word.
-God will change your life and use you to reach other people who may never be attracted to coming to our church.
+Simply invite 1-2 other people (same gender or couples) into the group with you.
+No one person is necessarily the leader; groups are led by God’s Spirit using God’s Word.
+God will change your life and use you to reach other people who may never be interested in coming to our church.

-When your group grows to four people, it should divide and birth a new group.
+When your group grows too large, it should divide and birth a new group.
 This is the start of the multiplication process.
-Each new group must seek a third person to join them, and continue the process of reaching and teaching people.
+Each new group will seek others to join them, and continue the process of reaching and teaching people.
 Reproduction is not to be forced but will happen supernaturally when the group catches the mission and purpose of small groups.

-Why are Bible App Groups limited to three people?
+Why are Decentralized Life Groups limited to 8-10 people?

-The best context for life change and multiplication is a groups of three people (of the same gender).
-Admittedly, this is rare in churches today.
-If we want to see God change lives, we have to get personally involved; relying on God’s power and process, using God’s Word.
+But if we want to see God change lives, we have to get personally involved, with other people; relying on God’s power and process, using God’s Word.
 This small group will create a safe environment where mutual trust, encouragement, and transparency are core values.